-Below, you can find the answers to some of the most frequently asked questions when it comes to motorcycle accident claims.
+Below, you can find the answers to some frequently asked questions on motorcycle accident claims.

 What is the average payout for a motorcycle accident?

 The average payout for a motorcycle accident depends on the injuries suffered.
 The most common injuries in such accidents are head and neck injuries.
 For neck injuries, the average payout for those that resolve within 3 months is anything up to £2,300.
-For injuries that take longer to heal—between 3 months and a year, the average payout is between £2,300 and around £4,000.
-For neck injuries that take between 1 year and 2 years to heal, the average compensation award could be between £4,080 and £7,410.
+With injuries that take longer to heal—between 3 months and a year, the average payout is between £2,300 and around £4,000.
+Neck injuries that take between 1 year and 2 years to heal could achieve an average compensation between £4,080 and £7,410.
 For more serious injuries, perhaps with multiple injuries such as those to the spinal cord and brain, the average compensation award could exceed £100,000.

 What are the most common motorcycle injuries?

 Despite wearing a helmet, some of the most common motorcycle injuries are those to the head and neck.
 This could even lead to a traumatic brain injury or spinal cord injury.
 Other common injuries include road rash, fractured or broken bones, wrist and hand injuries, and injuries to the ankle, foot, leg and knee.